aaronho13/Random-Walk-Project-Python-/README.md

 # Notes

-Finally, this project and its contents can be generalized towards higher dimensions, for example, the third dimension, with appropriate, but fairly similar, edits to the code
+Finally, this project and its contents can be generalized towards higher dimensions, for example, the third dimension, with appropriate, but fairly similar, edits to the code.